Master of Teaching

 For current information about tuition fees, funding, and financial support, visit Tuition & Financial Support.

-Applications to the Master of Teaching for the 2023-2024 admissions cycle are open.
+Applications to the Master of Teaching for the 2023-2024 admissions cycle are closed.

 To view updated program deadlines, visit the OISE application deadlines and closing dates page.

 Ready to join one of the world’s top universities?
 Take the next step in your academic journey and start your application to graduate studies at OISE.